 Otherwise, it could be the zombie apocalypse, but the Lion’s would be forced to share.

-Posted on October 1, 2015, in "Single State Agency", Accountability, Administrative Remedies, Agency, Aldona Wos, Appeal Rights, Appealing Adverse Decisions, Audits, CMS, Computer Sciences Corporation, Credible Allegations of Fraud, CSC, DHHS, Division of Medical Assistance, Due process, Federal Government, Federal Law, Federal Medical Assistance Percentage, Fraud, General Assembly, Gordon & Rees, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Managed Care, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Costs, Medicaid Fraud, Medicaid Funds, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, NC, North Carolina, Prosecution, Rick Brajer, Supreme Court, Tax Dollars, Taxes, Taxpayers, Wos and tagged 42 CFR Part 430, Aldona Wos, Alvarez & Marsal, Angie Sligh, Audit, Behavioral health, Centers for Medicare and Medicaid Services, Civil penalties, CMS, Computer Science Corporation, Credible Allegations of Fraud, CSC, DHHS, DHHS criminal investigation, Division of Medical Assistance, DMA, Due process, Federal funding, Federal Government, Federal investigation DHHS, federal investigations, Federal Medical Assistance Percentages, Fraud, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, Health Care Providers and Services, Joe Hauck, Judicial Review, Kevin Howell, Knicole Emanuel, Lack of Supervision, Les Merritt, Managed care, Managed Care Organizations, MCO, Medicaid mismanagement, Medicaid Payment Suspension, Medicaid Recoupment, Medicaid voluntary services, Mismanagement of tax dollars, Misuse of Medicaid Funds, Office of Inspector General, Penalties for Medicaid mismangement, Penalties to States, Personal Care Services, Thomas Adams, Withholding of federal funding.
+Posted on October 1, 2015, in "Single State Agency", Accountability, Administrative Remedies, Agency, Appeal Rights, CMS, Computer Sciences Corporation, Credible Allegations of Fraud, CSC, Division of Medical Assistance, Due process, Federal Government, Federal Law, Federal Medical Assistance Percentage, Fraud, General Assembly, Health Care Providers and Services, HHS, Knicole Emanuel, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Managed Care, Medicaid, Medicaid Advocate, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Contracts, Medicaid Costs, Medicaid Fraud, Medicaid Funds, Medicaid Providers, Medicaid Recoupment, Medicaid Reimbursements, Medicare and Medicaid Provider Audits, NC, NC DHHS, North Carolina, Prosecution, Provider Appeals of Adverse Decisions for Medicare and Medicaid, Supreme Court, Tax Dollars, Taxes, Taxpayers and tagged 42 CFR Part 430, Aldona Wos, Alvarez & Marsal, Angie Sligh, Audit, Behavioral health, Centers for Medicare and Medicaid Services, Civil penalties, CMS, Computer Science Corporation, Credible Allegations of Fraud, CSC, DHHS criminal investigation, Division of Medical Assistance, DMA, Due process, Federal funding, Federal Government, Federal investigation DHHS, federal investigations, Federal Medical Assistance Percentages, Fraud, Gordon & Rees, GORDON & REES LLP, Health care, Health care provider, Health Care Providers and Services, Joe Hauck, Judicial Review, Kevin Howell, Knicole Emanuel, Lack of Supervision, Les Merritt, Managed care, Managed Care Organizations, MCO, Medicaid mismanagement, Medicaid Payment Suspension, Medicaid Recoupment, Medicaid voluntary services, Mismanagement of tax dollars, Misuse of Medicaid Funds, NC DHHS, Office of Inspector General, Penalties for Medicaid mismangement, Penalties to States, Personal Care Services, Thomas Adams, Withholding of federal funding.
 Bookmark the permalink.
 Leave a comment.